aitshuber/immunizecc/community.md

     title: Ready to make an impact?
     subtitle: >-
-      However much time you can devote and whatever activities you would like to do, we could use your Boost!!
+      However much time you can devote and whatever activities you would like to do, you'll provide a needed Boost!!
     cards:
       - _bookshop_name: simple/info-card
         text: >-